kijv/sutairu/packages/stitches/README.md

 ## So what's different?

 * 100% backwards compatible with @stitches/core and @stitches/react
-* PostCSS plugin to extract CSS on the server-side
+* PostCSS plugin to extract CSS on the server
-* Added modern CSS properties
+* Additional modern CSS properties

 ## Installation